enkidevs/curriculum/General/Networking/network-models.md

 The combined encapsulated packet is then transmitted and received.

-The receiving computer reverses the process, de-encapsulating the data at each *layer* with the **header** information directing what needs to be done.
+The receiving computer reverses the process, extracting the data at each *layer* with the **header** information directing what needs to be done.
 Finally, when the process is finished, the data can be used by applications.

 ### `TCP/IP` Internet Model